ENQUIRE NOW

 ‘From the Mountain’ and to the Farm

-The Huili Educational Farm is a youth grant-making programme funded by the Huili Charity Fund.
+The Hiba Educational Farm is a youth grant-making programme funded by the Hiba Charity Fund.
 Pupils independently manage and maintain a small-scale organic farm on campus.

 IMG_5036.JPG